Partnership, Limited Liability Company and Shareholder Disputes

 If you never created any LLC or corporation, you may have a partnership claim depending on the actions of the parties.
 The Colorado Uniform Partnership Act (UPA) provides that a partnership is formed when two or more persons or businesses associate to co-own a business for profit, regardless of whether or not the persons intend to form a partnership.
 C.R.S. § 7-64-202.
 If you are not acting as members of a limited liability company or corporate shareholders, the UPA will govern in the absence of a formal partnership agreement.
 Among other things, the UPA provides that partners hold fiduciary duties to one another.
 They must account to the partnership, must refrain from self-dealing, and must refrain from conflicts of interest.
 C.R.S. § 7-64-401.

 Finally, parties may choose to create a corporation as opposed to an LLC or a partnership.
 The reasons for one or the other are generally tax reasons, but all three have legal protections that apply to the actions of their parties.

 Partnership, LLC and shareholder disputes can be very complicated, both legally and factually.
-Our attorneys have years of experience in analyzing these cases and helping clients determine their rights and obligations.
-Please feel free to contact us for a free consultation.
+The commercial litigation lawyers at Thomas P. Howard, LLC have over 20 years of experience in litigating cases involving each of these types of entities, helping clients determine their rights and obligations related to the same, and filing claims to best protect our clients’ interests.
+Please feel free to email Thomas P. Howard, LLC at [email protected] or just call for a free consultation at (303) 665-9845.